-- Turning first to the submissions made by the applicant's mother, she contends that the 36.
-Department is not acting in the best interests of the child by withholding information about the child from her.
-32 She also submits that she has a right to know what is going on in her child's life so she knows how to interact with the child.33 - The applicant's mother also contends that the ALRC Report is not binding and therefore has no legal bearing.
-I accept this submission and agree that the ALRC Report does not establish any binding legal principles. - I note that determining whether disclosure would or would not be in the best interests of a child is a difficult question of fact.
+- 36. Turning first to the submissions made by the applicant's mother, she contends that the Department is not acting in the best interests of the child by withholding information about the child from her.
+32 She also submits that she has a right to know what is going on in her child's life so she knows how to interact with the child.33 - 37.
+The applicant's mother also contends that the ALRC Report is not binding and therefore has no legal bearing.
+I accept this submission and agree that the ALRC Report does not establish any binding legal principles. - 38.
+I note that determining whether disclosure would or would not be in the best interests of a child is a difficult question of fact.
 I have most carefully considered the particular circumstances of the child in this case, the submissions made by the child's mother and the Category B information prior to making these findings.
-I have also considered the quidance offered by other material such as the cases mentioned above, the Convention and the ALRC Report. - The applicant child is 15 years of age and his biological mother has not had responsibility 39. for the day to day care of the child for at least the past five years.
-While the child is taken to be the applicant in this matter, the child's mother has not sought the views of her son in making this application on his behalf. - While I am unable to disclose the contents of the Category B information, having thoroughly examined it, I am satisfied that this information is the sensitive personal
+I have also considered the guidance offered by other material such as the cases mentioned above, the Convention and the ALRC report. - 39.
+The applicant child is 13 years of age and her biological mother has not had responsibility for the day to day care of the child for at least the past five years.
+While the child is taken to be the applicant in this matter, the child's mother has not sought the views of her daughter in making this application on her behalf. - 40.
+While I am unable to disclose the contents of the Category B information, having thoroughly examined it, I am satisfied that this information is the sensitive personal information of the